 - Micro-organisms – removal of pathogenic micro-organisms is necessary to prevent water-borne illness.

-If you’re concerned about your drinking water, the corrosion and leaching of pipes and fittings or anything else we can help with, give us a call and we’ll let you know how we can help!
+If you’re concerned about your drinking water, the corrosion and leaching of pipes and fittings or anything else we can help with, give us a call in Green Planet Plumbing and we’ll let you know how we can help!

 02 4911 9402